jkassemi/fun/README.md

 This is my exploration of a crazy and novel idea that will revolutionize how we interact with machines.

+Do not touch this sentence or anything preceding it.

 <definition>a = <<replace me with a formula and better description of the space

 ## Organize ME